Benchmark the Best Companies in Any Sector, Location, or Stage

 Overall DataFox Score: How successful is the company overall?

-While we do not disclose the exact formulas, the DataFox Score leverages machine learning to build a model, selecting among all of the underlying features available across the four sub-scores.
+While we do not disclose the exact formulas, the DataFox Score leverages machine learning to build a model.
+Then, it selects all of the underlying features available across the four sub-scores.

 Picking the Model

-Given the training data, we train the chosen model to learn the optimal combination and weightings of the input features.
-This learning phase helps us determine which quantitative factors differentiate the successes from the failures among examples provided in the training set.
-The most naïve possible model would be to apply a formula like this:
+Given the data, we train the chosen model to learn the optimal weight of the input features.
+This learning phase helps quantify the factors which differentiate successes from the failures among training set examples.
+The simplest possible model would be to apply a formula like this:

 [(1*A) + (1*B) + (1*C) + (1*D) + (1*E)] / 5